Florida Straits (film): Plot

 "Lucky" (Fred Ward) operates a for-charter sight-seeing boat in the Florida Keys.
 He keeps company with salty gambling and drinking barroom types.
 One day a young man, Mac (Daniel Jenkins), recently from college shows up and enters into a poker game with Lucky.
-Mac is proficient at cards which believe his youthful looks.
+Mac is proficient at cards which belies his youthful looks.
 Lucky unable to pay, Mac eventually ends up in a partnership with the young man and the two of them now share Lucky's boat The White Witch.

 As time goes on, a political prisoner from Cuba, called Carlos (Raul Julia), lands in Miami.
 He has been imprisoned by Fidel Castro since 1961 and was a DC-3 pilot during the planned Bay of Pigs Invasion.
 Carlos eventually meets Lucky and Mac and persuades them to use their boat White Witch to take him back to Cuba.
 Carlos has two reasons to return to Cuba, a lost lady love (Ilka Tanya Payán) whom he thinks is still waiting for him after twenty years and a crate of gold coins he parachuted from the DC-3 just before he bailed out of the aircraft in 1961.
 The three end up in Cuba and face a band of rebels led by "El Gato Negro" (Antonio Fargas).